bnfour/ritsu-fuse/readme.md

 The link will then point to a random file directly inside the target folder, any subfolders are ignored.

+### Link target changes
 The link will not change its target on _every_ read.
 Instead, if a [set amount of time](#timeout) has passed since the last read, the target is updated.
-This is so because most apps actually read the link a few times when pointed to it once, see for yourself in [verbose mode](#verbosity).
+Most apps actually read the link a few times when pointed to it once -- see for yourself using [verbose mode](#verbosity) -- so this keeps the target stable between these links.

+### Runtime file changes
 The app handles changes to the list of files from the target folder, adjusting target pool accordingly.
 If no files remain, the link will point to `/dev/null`.

-If the target folder itself was deleted, the link will still point to `/dev/null` even after a new folder with the same name is created and filled with files -- restart the app to pick up the new folder.
+If the target folder itself was deleted, the link will still point to `/dev/null` (as the files were deleted first), even after a new folder with the same name is created and filled with files -- restart the app to pick up the new folder.

+### Implementation limitations
+The app implements a very small subset of FUSE file system capabilities.
+It is possible to:
+- stat the folder and the link within
+- see the folder's contents (the link)
+- read the link

+The rest of the file operations are not supported.
+The file system is forced read-only to prevent some of these unsupported operations.

 ## Usage
 ```